 How a Robo Advisor Works

-Typically, a robo advisor platform is a digital interface that provides you with a questionnaire so you can set some parameters, like your financial goals, risk preferences, and time horizon.
-The technology is designed to then recommend one of several automated, pre-set portfolios that aligns with your responses.
+Typically, a robo advisor platform is a digital platform investors can access when investing online, which provides you with a questionnaire so you can input some personal parameters, like your financial goals, risk preferences, and time horizon.
+The technology is designed to then recommend one of several pre-set portfolios that aligns with your responses.

 In most cases the composition, or asset allocation of each portfolio, is fixed and the investor can’t change the basic investments.
-Most automated portfolios typically rely on low-cost exchange-traded funds.
+Most automated portfolios typically rely on low-cost exchange-traded funds (ETFs).

 In most cases, robo advisor technology can: